m4sterbunny/ParasitesWithoutBorders/Indexing/Edition7/Procedure.md

 ![Post_Processing Names](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Post_Processing3.png)
 * Select the "Deal as name format 2 option" for Last Name, First Name The software handles all middles names as Last Name, First Name, Middle Names
+* check for edge cases such as John de Beer as these will have to be curated by hand where the software will have made it Beer, John de when it should be de Beer, John

 NB This filter must be removed to return the full list for export
 ![Post Processing Remove Filter](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Post_Processing4.png)